- 1 The Right Hot Water Burn Injury Lawyer in New York

 If hot water was delivered at a cooler temperature, by the time it arrived in your bathroom, it would not be hot enough, particularly with large apartment buildings in New York.

-When your hot water causes a burn, you should consult with a personal injury burn lawyer in New York and call Personal Injury Dream Team™ for a free consultation.
+When your hot water causes a burn, get a free consultation with a personal injury hot water burn injury lawyer in New York and call Personal Injury Dream Team™ for a free consultation.

-The Difference Between the Different Degrees of Burns
+What Is The Difference Between Degrees of Burns?

 Most scalding burns are caused in an apartment by hot water in a bathtub, shower, or bathroom sink although burns are also caused by radiators, pipes, and hot coffee, tea, and other drinks.

 A two-year-old boy was severely burned by hot water pipes in his apartment in an NYCHA building.
 Although the pipe was supposed to be insulated because there were minors in the apartment, the hot water pipe was not insulated and was measured to be at 175°.